lightning/bolts/04-onion-routing.md

 constrained in which paths they can take when retrying payments along specific paths.
 However, no individual HTLC may be for less than the difference between the total paid and `total_msat`.

+The total `upfront_fee_to_forward` paid to the final node (across failed and successful HTLC attempts) is included in the HTLC set total because these amounts have been unconditionally pushed to the receiver from the sender.

 The restriction on sending an HTLC once the set is over the agreed total prevents the preimage being released before all the partial payments have arrived: that would allow any intermediate